 Similarly, if you are battered or abused by your parents and you are over 21 (or your U.S. citizen child has abused you but is under 21) you cannot VAWA self-petition.

 If you have been subjected to domestic violence, and are not able to VAWA self-petition, you may apply for a U visa.
-Like VAWA, you will need to provide evidence of this battery or abuse and that it violated U.S. law.
-But you do not have to have a qualifying relative to apply, which makes the U visa more useful than VAWA in situations where, for example, your abuser is a not authorized to live in the U.S. or the two of you are not married or you are in a same-sex relationship.
+Like with VAWA, you will need to provide evidence of this battery or abuse and that it violated U.S. law.
+But you do not have to have a qualifying relative to apply, which makes the U visa more useful than VAWA in situations where, for example, your abuser is a not authorized to live in the U.S. or the two of you are not married.

 Approval of a VAWA self-petition requires that you show "good moral character."
-A U visa requires only that you not be "inadmissible" to the U.S. (based on things like criminal convictions, medical grounds, and immigration violations), due to which you will have to answer questions about your background.
+A U visa requires only that you not be "inadmissible" to the U.S. (based on things like criminal convictions, medical grounds, and immigration violations) or eligible to receive a waiver of inadmissibility, where you will have to answer questions about your background.
 However, a U visa does not require an affirmative showing of good character like a VAWA self-petition.

-Remember that, regardless of what type of visa you apply for, you will need to submit plenty of evidence to show that you are eligible, so it is advisable to seek the help of an experienced immigration attorney or domestic violence advocate before you apply.
+Remember that, regardless of what type of visa you apply for, you will need to submit plenty of evidence to show that you are eligible.
+Also, if your application is denied, you risk being placed into removal proceedings and ultimately deported.
+So, it is advisable to seek the help of an experienced immigration attorney or domestic violence advocate before you apply.